Charlie Rose accused by 27 women of sexual harassment

 “People said what they wanted to you, people did what they wanted to you,” Gayter told the paper.

-A spokesperson for CBS News passed along an official statement stating that it is working on changing how it handles complaints.
+A representative for CBS News passed along an official statement stating that it is working on changing how it handles complaints.

 “Since we terminated Charlie Rose, we’ve worked to strengthen existing systems to ensure a safe environment where everyone can do their best work," the company said in the statement.
 "Some of the actions we have taken have been reported publicly, some have not.
 We offer employees discretion and fairness, and we take swift action when we learn of unacceptable behavior."